Patients Speak, AI Listens: LLM-based Analysis of Online Reviews Uncovers Key Drivers for Urgent Care Satisfaction: Results

 \section{Results}

 The results analysis explores two research questions.
-For the first research question, we identify patterns in public sentiment across different aspects of urgent care services.
+For \textbf{RQ1}, we identify patterns in public sentiment across different aspects of urgent care services.
 We examine two key aspects: the variation in sentiment distribution across different aspects in DMV and FL, and the factors and aspects that have the greatest impact on patient sentiment.
-For the second research question, we investigate the relationship between geospatial patterns and local socio-spatial factors.
-Specifically, we analyze key social, demographic, and economic factors associated with public sentiment and identify patterns of public perception across different geographic regions.
+For \textbf{RQ2}, we evaluate which sentiment dimensions independently predict facility ratings after accounting for local socioeconomic and demographic context.